monodot/fuse-demos/fabric-profile-properties/README.md

 # fabric-profile-properties

-Demonstrates how to use the Fabric Maven plugin to create a Fabric profile which contains a single OSGi Config Admin **PID** (collection of properties).
+Demonstrates how to use the [Fabric8 Maven plugin][fmp] to create a Fabric profile in a JBoss Fuse server, containing a single [OSGi Config Admin **PID**][felixpid] (collection of properties).

 - The properties are defined in: `src/main/fabric8/my-properties.properties`
-- This will create a PID inside the Fabric profile called `my-properties`
+- A PID called `my-properties` will be created inside the Fabric profile

-To deploy, first start a local Fuse Fabric server and then run:
+To deploy, first start up your JBoss Fuse Fabric server and then, on the root node, run:

     mvn fabric8:deploy

 This will create a Fabric profile called `cleverbuilder-profile`.

-To verify that the profile and PID have been deployed - use `profile-display` from the Fabric root container command line:
+To verify that the profile and PID have been deployed - log on to the Karaf console and use the `fabric:profile-display` command.
+This will show the properties:

     JBossFuse:karaf@root> profile-display cleverbuilder-profile
     Profile id: cleverbuilder-profile